Tungnath Temple Chopta Uttarakhand

 On the way to Chopta

-While going towards Chopta, you will find many bamboo and burans trees in the middle of the way.
-For those who do not know, it is known that Burans is a type of flower whose juice is extracted and drunk.
+While going towards Chopta Uttarakhand, you will find many bamboo and burans trees in the middle of the way.
+For those unfamiliar, people extract and drink juice from Burans, a type of flower.
 This juice is very beneficial for health and due to its cooling, it gives a lot of coolness in summers.
 If you are enjoying reading Tungnath Temple History, then please share your views in the comment section.

 Also Read : Top 7 Trek Destination in Uttarakhand : Travel tips